Float Seattle — Sales Training Hub

 • Appointment booked + card on file → Booked

-• They floated, no membership yet → Floated / No Sale
+• They floated, no membership yet → Floated / Considering

 • Signed up for membership → Member / Won